• Skip to primary navigation

 How to Store Massaman Curry

-If you have any leftover massaman curry, cover it and keep it in the refrigerator for up to four days.
+If you have any leftover Massaman Curry, cover it and keep it in the refrigerator for up to four days.
 Reheat gently on the stovetop over low heat or in your microwave before serving.

 You can freeze leftovers in freezer-safe containers or bags.
 To thaw, let it sit overnight on the counter and reheat gently on the stovetop over low heat or in your microwave before serving.

-Does massaman curry have peanuts?
+Does Massaman Curry have peanuts?

-Is massaman curry dairy-free?
+Is it dairy-free?

-Is massaman curry gluten-free?
+Is Massaman Curry gluten-free?

 Can I substitute the coconut milk with something else?